 Paul Griffin, the actor who played me, is also a celebrated author.
-Paul has since written several critically acclaimed and award-winning works, including "Ten Mile River," "The Orange Houses," "Burning Blue," "Adrift," "When Friendship Followed Me Home," and "Stay With Me."
+Paul has since written several critically acclaimed and award-winning works, including "When Friendship Followed Me Home," "Adrift," Skyjacked," "Saving Marty," "Ten Mile River," "The Orange Houses," "Burning Blue," "ABC, Adoption and Me," and "Stay With Me."

-6) I've been mentioned in three books.
-My late friend Karl Alexander credited me with giving him the original concept for his novel, "Jaclyn The Ripper."
-My "quote of praise" appears in my mentor Howard Suber's book, "The Power of Film," and I'm in the "Thank You" credits for my dear friend Paul Griffin's book, "Ten Mile River."
+6) I've been mentioned in five books.
+My late friend Karl

+Alexander credited me with giving him the concept for his novel, "Jaclyn The Ripper," my quote of praise appears in my mentor Howard Suber's book, "The Power of Film," and I'm in the "Thank You" credits for my dear friend Paul Griffin's book, "Ten Mile River."
+Additionally, my "quote of wisdom is #50 in the book, "The Wisdom of 100," by Michael Rucker PhD, and I'm in the Thank You credits of Michael Rucker PhD's newest book, "The Fun Habit."